 - a lot of Germans protested at there embassy, so at 9/26/2012 the German embassy had a meeting with the director of the migracion.
 For example more then half of the members of the IRC (Internationaler Residenten Club) sent personal emails to the German ambassador.
 At the moment the result of the meeting is unknown, I don’t received any massage from them.

 - a lot of Spanish protested (see Españoles preocupados por obstáculos para renovar residencia en República Dominicana - DiarioLibre.com

 but what about the big and strong America??
-As I read in Under the new residency regulations would you recommend to someone to move to the DR? also a lot of people hate the new rules.
+As I read in http://www.dr1.com/forums/legal/1268...e-move-dr.html also a lot of people hate the new rules.

 I think as more strong countries as United States, Canada, Italian and so on, protests against the new rules as bigger is the chance to lower the level or cancel the new vexatious and expensive rules!!

 Four what do they need every 4 years a new medical examen for long time living residents??
 If someone receives for example tbc or other dangerous illness here, had he leave the country?? (it is against article 9 of the international human rights!!)